 It all had to do with the internal water tank and rubber tubing, which rarely get drained.
-The warmth, darkness, and moisture provide the ideal home for unsavory microbes.
+The warmth, darkness, and moisture provide the ideal home to grow mold in your coffee machine causing unsavory microbes to grow.
 Heat, darkness, and moisture are breeding grounds for all kinds of mold and bacteria.

-Nasal stuffiness, eye irritation, wheezing, or skin irritation are not just basic old cold symptoms, they’re symptoms from contact with mold.
+Keurig sickness symptoms can often display as nasal stuffiness, eye irritation, wheezing, or skin irritation.
+What you are experiencing are not just basic old cold symptoms, they’re symptoms from contact with mold and can be very serious!
 Yes, mold.
 What you thought was a common cold could actually be from mold growing in areas around your house including your coffee pot.

-Your coffee can be the cause of your runny nose, wheezing, etc. Scary.
+Your coffee can be the cause of your runny nose, wheezing, all of which are Keurig bacteria symptoms.
+Scary!
 Keurig’s main tanks actually can’t be drained, causing loads of moisture that can eventually lead to mold.
 Especially after sitting untouched over a long period of time…

 If it makes you feel any better, ALL coffee makers that contain standing water are in the same boat.